Super Lawyers

 What is Sexual Abuse or Assault?

-Sexual abuse (or sexual assault) is generally defined as any type of unwanted or non-consensual sexual touching or contact.
+Sexual abuse (or sexual assault) is generally defined as any unwanted or non-consensual sexual touching or contact.
 Contact or touching is “sexual” when it involves a person’s intimate body parts.
 Sexual abuse or assault can range from groping to forcible rape.

 The critical element that defines abuse or assault is the lack of consent.
-If the sexual contact or touching is not consensual then it is assault.
+If the sexual contact or touching is not consensual, then it is assault.
 Anyone under the age of 18 is a minor.
 Minors lack the legal capacity to consent, so any sexual touching of a minor by an adult is considered abuse.
 All states have criminal laws which more precisely define what constitutes sexual abuse or sexual assault.
 For purposes of a civil lawsuit, however, the definition of sexual abuse is somewhat broader.

-Bringing a Civil Lawsuit for Sexual Abuse or Assault
+Bringing a Civil Lawsuit for Sexual Abuse or Assault in Maryland

-Sexual abuse or assault is a crime and it can be criminally prosecuted.
+Sexual abuse or assault is a crime, and it can be criminally prosecuted.
 Whether or not criminal charges are brought, however, victims of sexual abuse always have the right to bring a civil lawsuit and seek financial compensation.
 Anyone who has been the victim of sexual abuse can file a civil case.

 Abuse victims can file a civil lawsuit even if the defendant was never charged with a crime or convicted.
 The evidentiary burden for proving sexual abuse in a civil lawsuit is significantly lower than it is in a criminal case.
 This means that it is much easier to prove sexual abuse in a civil case.
 So even if the abuser escapes criminal justice, they can still be held accountable in civil court.